BenyHdezM/Debian4Gamers/README.md

 - **⚠️ WARNING:**

-  This script is currently tailored for Debian 12 with the GNOME Desktop Environment and supports AMD GPUs.
+  This script is currently tailored for Debian 12 GNOME Desktop Environment and supports only for AMD GPUs.

   Support for Nvidia GPUs is in progress and will be added soon.
 Feel free to customize the script for your specific needs.

 - **🚀 Getting Started:**